InderParmar/Tailor4Job/CONTRIBUTING.md

 # Contributing to Tailor4Job

 Thank you for considering contributing to Tailor4Job!
 This guide will help you set up the development environment, understand the structure of the project, and use tools like formatters, linters, and testing frameworks to maintain code quality.
+It also includes instructions for managing npm releases and improving user accessibility.

+---

 ## Table of Contents
 - [Getting Started](#getting-started)